grantcurell/projects/Understand and Run LINPACK/README.md

 By default, neither of these are used and this can be ignored.

 Before I explain the next few lines I need to quickly mention [MPI Ranks](#mpi-ranks).
-On our node this is how they'll be laid out:
+On our node this is how they'll be laid out where L:0, L1, etc are referring to local MPI instances:

 ```bash
 Node 1                   Node 2